-Six of their Oahu propeties are designed as boutique hotels with the amenities and ambiance of an upscale hotel properties and six, designated Aqua Lite hotels, are ideal for the budget-conscious traveler with comfortable accommodations, convenient locations, and affordable pricing.
+Six of their Oahu properties are designed as boutique hotels with the amenities and ambiance of an upscale hotel properties and six, designated Aqua Lite hotels, are ideal for the budget-conscious traveler with comfortable accommodations, convenient locations and affordable pricing.

 Aston Hotels & Resorts